 This type of income (including gifts) is not included in annual income.
+Sporadic income includes temporary payments from the U.S. Census Bureau for employment lasting no longer than 180 days [Notice PIH 2009-19]

 Sporadic income is income that is not received periodically and cannot be reliably predicted.
 For example, the income of an individual who works occasionally as a handyman would be considered sporadic if future work could not be anticipated and no historic, stable pattern of income existed.